BedialaunetaDani/hartree_fock_2D_quantum_dots/journal.md

 ### Bullet List

-1. Calculate the $`<pr|g|qs>`$ integrals using Monte Carlo (from the previous project) and store the values in a file
+1. Implement functions to calculate the $`<pr|g|qs>`$ and $`h_{pq}`$ integrals using Monte Carlo (from the previous project) (@abermejillo)
-1. Create a function to get the J and K matrices and then the Fock matrix for a given set of coefficients
+1. Implement the necessary code that, due to symmetries, avoids redundant and null integrals, and stores them in a file correctly indexed. (@dbedialaunetar)
-1. Implement the solver for the generalized eigenvalue equation
+1. Create a function to get the J and K matrices and then the Fock matrix for a given set of coefficients (@mserraperalta)
-1. Implement the many-body ground state energy function and the density matrix
+1. Implement the many-body ground state energy function and the density matrix (@mserraperalta)
-1. Select a set of initial parameters and check that the Hartree-Fock code does not have any bugs
+1. Select a set of initial parameters and check that the Hartree-Fock code does not have any bugs (@abermejillo, @mserraperalta, @dbedialaunetar)
-1. Find some test to verify that the Hartree-Fock code works correctly
+1. Find some test to verify that the Hartree-Fock code works correctly (helium atom, for example) (@abermejillo, @mserraperalta, @dbedialaunetar)

 ### Progress